Ali Khan Niazi

-Ali Khan Niazi (born on 14 December 2000) is Pakistani footballer who plays a defender and defensive midfielder for KRL.
+Ali Khan Niazi (born 14 December 2000) is a Pakistani footballer who plays as a right-back for Khan Research Laboratories and the Pakistan national team.

 Club career

-Humma
+Huma

-Niazi made his debut for Humma in 2014–15 Pakistan Football Federation League, scoring a brace on his debut match against Mardan Blue Stars.
-Niazi scored his first goal in 44th minute and second in 91st minute of the game, he was also booked in the 89th minute.
+Niazi started his youth career with JAFA Soccer Academy.
+He made his senior debut for Huma in the 2014–15 Pakistan Football Federation League, scoring a brace in his debut match against Mardan Blue Star.
+Niazi scored his first goal in the 44th minute and the second in the 91st minute of the game; he was also booked in the 89th minute.
 Niazi's second match of the season was a 1–0 loss to Lyallpur.
-Niazi ended his 2014–15 season with two goals in four appearances for Humma.
+His brace on debut remained his only goals in the season for Niazi, who ended his 2014–15 season with two goals in four appearances for Huma.

 Civil Aviation Authority

-Niazi joined Civil Aviation Authority in 2018.
+Niazi joined departmental side Civil Aviation Authority in 2018.
 He made his debut for the club on 28 April, coming on as a 30th minute substitute Waseem Asghar in 2018 National Challenge Cup against Sindh Government Press.
 Niazi got his first full match against defending champions Khan Research Laboratories in a 1–0 victory.
 Niazi played in the semi-finals against eventual winners Pakistan Airforce, Civial Aviation lost the semi-finals on 4–3 on penalties.
 His last match for the club was third position match in Challenge Cup, where his team lost 5–1 Pakistan Petroleum.